-After Mixture B is dissolved, a tiny amount of insolubles may remain, which is hemin-mediated condensed protein/peptide (see FAQ 14).
+After Mixture B is dissolved, a tiny amount of insoluble material may remain, which is heminmediated condensed protein/peptide (see FAQ 14).
 After adjusting the pH to basic, most of the insolubles will disappear.
 The remaining insolubles will not affect the bacterial culture.

-Tips: Freshly prepared YCFA broth will generally be acidic, with a pH range of 5 to 6.
-Using 5M KOH for rough adjustment and then 1M KOH for fine adjustment can save preparation time.
+- Tips: Freshly prepared YCFA broth will generally be acidic, with a pH range of 5 to 6.
+Using 5M KOH for rough adjustment and then 1M KOH for fine adjustment can save preparation. time